matteobecchi/timeseries_analysis/README.md

 `matplotlib`, `numpy`, `os`, `plotly`, `scipy`, `seaborn`, `sklearn`, `sys`.

 ## Gaussian fitting procedure
-1. The histogram of the timeseries is computed, using the `bins='auto'` option.
+1. The histogram of the timeseries is computed, using the `bins='auto'` numpy option.
 2. The histogram is smoothed with moving average with `window_size=3`.
 3. The absolute maximum of the histogram is found.
 4. Two Gaussian fits are performed: